IBM/asoc-devops-tooling/travis-appscan-automation/README.md

 ## Prerequisites
 1. You have an account on [AppScan](https://appscan.ibmcloud.com/AsoCUI/serviceui/home) already.
 [If you need an account, see instructions here.](https://w3-connections.ibm.com/wikis/home?lang=en-us#!/wiki/W2d45edf688c2_4f09_9d5d_bbddab46412e/page/ASoC%20Onboarding)
 2. You have obtained an API Key and a Secret from the AppScan website.
 3. The file types in your project are supported by the ASoC tool.
-[See supported types here.](https://www.ibm.com/support/knowledgecenter/SSYJJF_1.0.0/ApplicationSecurityonCloud/appseccloud_scanning_opensource.html)
+[Static analyzer supported types](https://www.ibm.com/support/knowledgecenter/SSYJJF_1.0.0/ApplicationSecurityonCloud/src_sys_req.html#src_sys_req__scan) and [open source supported types](https://www.ibm.com/support/knowledgecenter/SSYJJF_1.0.0/ApplicationSecurityonCloud/appseccloud_scanning_opensource.html)
 ## Adoption
 #### In the Configfile, change
 1. APP_NAME - The name of your application on the AppScan site.